Just Keeps Getting Better -3

 Realising that he was not going home or out, or off duty until Eva Robaznik released him, Jeremy took a deep breath and concentrated on traffic.

-Eva, in the back seat asked a few questions and he decided to answer in a more friendly tone; developing a decent working relationship with those he drove was wise.
+Eva, in the back seat asked a few questions.
+He decided to answer in a more friendly tone; developing a decent working relationship with those he drove was wise.

 By the time they had reached the Hotel they were speaking amicably, and he let the staff fight for the luggage saying he would wait in the lobby.